Moddable-OpenSource/moddable/contributed/jsonparser/README.md

 });
 ```

-This example demonstrates confirming the object `timeZone` as there could be many `name` fields.
+This example demonstrates checking that the `name` field is found within the context of a `timeZone` field.

 Output
 ```text